BiancaZO/ConnectGuides/README.md

 yarn install
 ```

-  2.2 Using npm, please run the following in the terminal:
+  2.2 If you are using npm, please run the following in the terminal:

 ```bash
 npm install